mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_handshake.rst

   called before calling mongoc_cleanup.
 Failure to do so will result in memory being freed by the wrong allocator.

-Note:
-  mongoc_handshake_data_append() was previously previously undocumented, and is now deprecated.

 Parameters
 ----------